lovrosdu/klor/doc/04-deployment.md

 Buyer changed his mind
 ```

-When the book is not found in the catalogue:
+When the book is not found in the catalog:

 ```
 klor> (run-buyer {:title "Weird"})